Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_intro/_index.md

 ---

-    title:  Transfer CFT REST API concepts
+    title: " Transfer CFT REST API concepts"
-    linkTitle: REST API
+    linkTitle: "REST API"
     weight: 280

----
-This section describes how to use REST API to automate access to {{< TransferCFT/axwayvariablesComponentLongName  >}} resources.
+---This section describes how to use REST API to automate access to {{< TransferCFT/axwayvariablesComponentLongName  >}} resources.
 Available resources include administration, configuring, transferring files, and viewing the log and catalog (create, modify, view and delete transfers).

 > **Note**
 >